neural75/gqrx-scanner/README.md

 ## Interactive Commands
 This manual commands are available during scan:
 <pre>
 [space] OR [enter]  :   Skips a locked frequency (listening to the next).
 'b'                 :   Bans a locked frequency, the bandwidth banned is about 10 Khz from the locked freq.
+'c'                 :   Clears all banned frequencies.
+'p'                 :   Pauses scan on locked frequency, 'p' again to unpause.
 </pre>